top of page

 Insurance

 Medical insurance for Turkey costs $1-3 per day.
 Coverage: medical care up to $40,000-60,000, evacuation, repatriation.
-Recommended options: active holidays (diving, paragliding), sunburn, allergies.
+Recommended options: active vacations (diving, paragliding), sunburn, allergies.
 Insurance companies: major international providers.

 Money and Payment